 The self-priming turbine is designed to disperse a gas in a liquid.
 Its tubular shaft has openings at the top to enable the gas to be sucked out at the top of the vessel.
 This suction will be generated by depression of the self-priming turbine.

 The self-priming turbine is mainly used for its extensive centrifugal effect.

 It can also be found in special applications such as hydrogenation type processes.

 Definition basis: Dual disk turbine + vertical flat strips

 Horizontal, radial, centrifugal flow.

-The stirrer equipped with a Rushton turbine can be mounted centred with counter-blades or offset without counter-blades.
+The stirrer equipped with a self-priming turbine will be mounted centred with counter-blades.

-Extensive shear effect at max. speed (medium peripheral speed ± 5 m per sec)
+Extensive shear effect at max. speed (medium peripheral speed)